PhilRW/blackvue-download/README.md

 python ./blackvue-download.py /home/me/BlackVue 192.168.0.123
 ```

 The script will place the files in subfolders based on year, month, and day (YYYY/MM/DD).
+It will not copy files that it has already copied.

 You may need to install the requirements first: